ansys/scade-examples/README.rst

 These models are often related to external content, for instance `Embedded Software Technical Blog <https://innovationspace.ansys.com/knowledge/forums/forum/additional-products/embedded-software/>`__ articles, or `Embedded Software Courses <https://courses.ansys.com/index.php/embedded-software/>`__.

 In addition to example models stored in this repository, the documentation also points to separate repositories hosting larger, 'flagship' SCADE demo models.
-These 'flagship' models are larger in scale and have theirown advanced CI/CD actions.
+These 'flagship' models are larger in scale and have their own advanced CI/CD actions.

 Documentation
 -------------